donejs/donejs/docs/guide.md

 });
 ```

 The `send()` method takes the `name` and `message` properties from the view-model and creates a `Message` instance and saves it to the server.
-Once completed successfully it sets the message to an empty string to reset the input field.
+Once saved successfully it sets the message to an empty string to reset the input field.

 You can now enter your name and a message!
 It will automatically appear in our messages list.
-In fact, all lists that are related to that model will be updated automatically whenever there is new, modified, or deleted data. [can-connect](http://connect.canjs.com/) automatically manages the lists, while also providing [caching and minimizing data requests](Features.html#section=section_Cachingandminimaldatarequests).
+In fact, all lists that are related to that model will be updated automatically whenever there is new, modified, or deleted data. [can-connect](http://connect.canjs.com/) automatically manages the lists, while also providing [caching and minimized data requests](Features.html#section=section_Cachingandminimaldatarequests).

 ### Real-time connection

-Right now our chat updates automatically with our own messages, but not with messages from other clients.
+Right now our chat's mesages update automatically with our own messages, but not with messages from other clients.
 The API server ([chat.donejs.com/api/messages](http://chat.donejs.com/api/messages)) provides a [Socket.io](http://socket.io/) server that sends out real-time updates for new, updated and deleted chat messages.
 To connect to it we install:

 ```
 npm install steal-socket.io --save